-- Make-ups will be given only for University approved excuses as outlined in the Tiger Cub (http://www.auburn.edu/student_info/tiger_cub/index.html). - Arrangements to take a make-up quiz or an exam must be made in advance, except in cases of dire medical circumstances. - Students who miss a quiz or an exam because of illness need a doctor's statement of verification of sickness and should clear the absence with the instructor the day they return to class. - Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
+- Make-ups will be given only for University approved excuses as outlined in the Student Policy eHandbook. - Arrangements to take a make-up quiz or an exam must be made in advance, except in cases of dire medical circumstances or documentable circumstances beyond the student's control. - Students who miss a quiz or an exam because of illness need a doctor's statement of verification of sickness and should clear the absence with the instructor the day they return to class. - Other unavoidable absences from campus must be documented and cleared with the instructor in advance when possible or within a week of the return to class.